JinkoSolar Holding Co Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for JinkoSolar Holding Co options trades today is 154.0 with a total volume of 1,000.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for JinkoSolar Holding Co's big money trades within a strike price range of $60.0 to $95.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for JinkoSolar Holding Co's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of JinkoSolar Holding Co's whale trades within a strike price range from $60.0 to $100.0 in the last 30 days.

 JinkoSolar Holding Co Option Volume And Open Interest Over Last 30 Days